RobSiano/AzConvertV1toV2Disks/README.md

 Files to Download:
 * AzConvertV1toV2Disks.ps1

-<b>Option 1: Selecting a Subscription and running all all VM's/Disks that are supported
+#Option 1: Selecting a Subscription and running all all VM's/Disks that are supported
 Instructions
 1. Download AzConvertV1toV2Disks.ps1